4chan/4chan-API/README.md

 ## IMPORTANT INFORMATION ABOUT UPCOMING NAMESPACE CHANGES ##

 Please refer to [this 4chan Blog post](http://blog.4chan.org/post/82477681005/upcoming-namespace-changes) detailing upcoming namespace changes, and make appropriate updates to your applications.

+EDIT ON 4/15/14: API doc is now updated to account for upcoming changes.
+Please stage your update and be prepared to push it live soon after we make our changes.

 ## Welcome ##